jafortin/landscape_bird_homogenization/README.md

 - BirdDiversityAnalysis.Rmd
   - This file walks through the code that analyzes land cover and bird diversity change
   - This file also generates the figures in the associated publication
-  - The pdf is the knitted (formatted) output of this Rmd file
+  - The html is the knitted (formatted) output of this Rmd file